SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 # Description
 Create a program, which applies an operator to a given pair of numbers:

-* You receive two integers and a math operator from the console
+* You will receive two integers and a math operator from the console
 * The math operator could be: \+, \-, \/, \% and \*
 * The output should be in the following **format**: \{**N1**\} \{**operator**\} \{**N2**\} = \{**result**\}